NasalDaemon/Static-DI/docs/cluster-syntax.md

 ### Defining a cluster

-NOTE: when defining a cluster, it must be wrapped in a namespace, which cannot be anonymous.
+NOTE: when defining a cluster, it must either be wrapped in a namespace, which cannot be anonymous, or given a qualified name including the namespace.
 Clusters take the following form (simplified):

 ```
-namespace <fully-qualified-namespace> {
+namespace <fully::qualified::namespace> {

 cluster <cluster-name>
 {